trilbymedia/grav-plugin-flex-objects/README.md

 Here are the main benefits of using Flex objects:

 * CRUD is automatically handled for you by Flex Objects plugin
+* Objects can be stored using many diferent strategies, including single file, file per object or folder per object; using yaml, json etc.
 * Flex types can be easily extended by custom PHP collection and object classes
-* Both Flex objects and collections know how to render themselves: `echo $object->render($layout, $context)`
+* Both Flex objects and collections know how to render themselves: `echo $object->render($layout, $context)` or `{% render object layout: layout with context %}`
 * You can easily create custom layouts for your objects and collections to be used in different pages
 * Both Flex objects and collections support serialization and `json_encode()`
 * Flex objects support Grav `Medium` objects with few lines of code
 * Flex objects can have relations to other Flex objects with few lines of code defining the relation
+* Flex directories support indexes which allow searching objects without loading all of them
+* Efficient caching for indexes, searches, objects and rendered output

 # Limitations and future improvements

 Right now there are a few limitations:

 * Administration needs more features like filtering, bulk updates etc
-* It would be nice to have an easy way to display Flex admin in other admin plugins (and hide the type from Flex)
+* It would be nice to have an easy way to display Flex admin in other admin plugins (it is already possible, but not easy)
-* All entries are stored in a single json or yaml file
 * Optional database storage layer would be nice to have
 * We need general collection functions to do simple filtering, like: "display all published items" without custom PHP code
-* We need indexes which allow searching objects without loading all of them
-* There is no caching for object and collection rendering

 ### Notes: